-Three directors are to be elected at the Annual Meeting.
-In accordance with our Certificate of Incorporation, the Board of Directors is divided into three classes.
-Class I and Class II each consists of two directors, with Class III consisting of three directors.
+Two directors are to be elected at the Annual Meeting.
+In accordance with the company's Certificate of Incorporation, the Board of Directors is divided into three classes.
+Class I and Class II each consists of two directors, and Class III consists of three directors.
 All directors within a class have the same three-year terms of office.
 The class terms expire at successive annual meetings so that each year a class of directors is elected.
-The current terms of director classes expire in 2018 (Class III directors), 2019 (Class I directors) and 2020 (Class II directors).
-Each of the Class III directors elected at the 2018 Annual Meeting will be elected to serve a three-year term.
+The current terms of director classes were originally scheduled to expire at the annual meeting of shareholders in 2019 (Class I directors) 2020 (Class II directors) and 2021 (Class III directors).
+However, because we did not have an annual meeting of shareholders in 2019, the Class I directors will be elected at this Annual Meeting of Shareholders, with the Class II directors being elected at the next annual meeting of shareholders following this Annual Meeting of Shareholders.
+Each of the Class I directors elected at this Annual Meeting will be elected to serve a three-year term.

-With the recommendation of the nominating and governance committee, the Board of Directors has nominated the following persons to stand for election as Class III directors at the 2018 Annual Meeting of Shareholders, with terms expiring in 2021:
+With the recommendation of the nominating and governance committee, the Board of Directors has nominated the following persons to stand for election as Class I directors at this Annual Meeting of Shareholders, with terms expiring at the third annual meeting of shareholders following their election: